braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 ![][11]{: style="max-width:85%;"}

-Note that you won't be able to edit this name once the catalog is created.
+Note that you won't be able to edit this name after the catalog is created.
 You can delete a catalog and reupload an updated version using the same catalog name.

 ## Using catalogs in a message